Job security of young researchers depends on academic performance of universities

 universities.
 German-speaking universities should not imitate the US

-model if it is worse.
+model if it is even worse than their own.

 b) The end of the Habilitation